jasonaden/angular/aio/content/guide/rx-library.md

 // 9
 ```

-Operators can be linked together using the pipe() function.
-Pipe is a functional programming concept allowing you to combine multiple functions into a single function.
-Pipe takes as its arguments the functions you want to combine together.
-It returns a new function that, when executed, will run the composed functions in sequence.
+You can use _pipes_ to link operators together.
+Pipes let you combine multiple functions into a single function.
+The `pipe()` function takes as its arguments the functions you want to combine, and returns a new function that, when executed, runs the composed functions in sequence.

+A set of operators applied to an Observable is a recipe &mdash; that is, a set of instructions for producing the values you’re interested in.
+By itself, the recipe doesn’t do anything.
+You need to call `subscribe()` to produce a result through the recipe.

 Here’s an example:

 ```
 import { pipe } from 'rxjs/util/pipe';